EricJLarson/per-beacon-data-spec/README.md

 ```

-### List all Query String Param values for all members of group "Akamai"
+### List all Query String Param values for all members of group Akamai

 ```
     map(